-cell undergoes heat shock (discussed in more detail in Chapter 5).
-Another use is to control the timing of the expression of certain genes, as illustrated in Figure 2.9.
+control the timing of the expression of certain genes, as illustrated in Figure 1.11.

 In addition to repressors and activators, many genetic circuits also make use of combinatorial promoters that can act as either repressors or activators for genes.
 This allows genes to be switched on and off based on more complex conditions, represented by the concentrations of two or more activators or repressors.
-Figure 2.10 shows one of the classic examples, a promoter for the lac system.
+Figure 1.12 shows one of the classic examples, a promoter for the lac system.
 In the lac system, the expression of genes for metabolizing lactose are under the control of a single (combinatorial) promoter.
-CAP, which is positively induced by cAMP, acts as an activator and LacI (also called "repressor"), which is negatively induced by lactose, acts as a repressor.
-In addition, the inducer cAMP is expressed only when glucose levels are low.
+CAP, which is positively induced by cAMP, acts as an activator and LacI (also called "lac repressor"), which is negatively induced by lactose, acts as a repressor.
+In addition, the inducer cAMP is Sigma factor Promoters recognized σ^{70} most genes σ^{32} genes associated with heat shock σ^{28} genes involved in stationary phase and stress response σ^{28} genes involved in motility and chemotaxis σ^{-24} genes dealing with misfolded proteins in the periplasm Table 1.2: Sigma factors in E. coli [2]

+Figure 1.10: Activation of gene expression.
+Figure from Phillips, Kondev and Theriot [56]; used with permission of Garland Science. expressed only when glucose levels are low.
 The resulting behavior is that the proteins for metabolizing lactose are expressed only in conditions where there is no glucose (so CAP is active) and lactose is present.
 More complicated combinatorial promoters can also be used to control transcription in two different directions, a example that is found in some viruses.
 A final method of activation in prokaryotes is the use of antitermination.
 The basic mechanism involves a protein that binds to DNA and deactivates a site that would normally serve as a termination site for RNA polymerase.
 Additional genes are located downstream from the termination site, but without a promoter region.
 Thus, in the presence of the anti-terminator protein, these genes are not expressed (or expressed with low probability).
-However, when the antitermination protein is present, the RNA polymerase maintains (or regains) its contact with the DNA
+However, when the antitermination protein is present, the RNA polymerase maintains (or regains) its contact with the DNA ./intro/figures/MBoC09_07_43.eps Figure 1.11: Use of sigma factors to controlling the timing of expression.

-Figure 2.8: Activation of gene expression.
-Figure from Phillips, Kondev and Theriot [35]; used with permission of Garland Science. and expression of the downstream genes is enhanced.
-In this way, antitermination allows downstream genes to be regulated by repressing "premature" termination.
-An example of an antitermination protein is the protein N in phase λ , which binds to a region of DNA labeled Nut (for N utilization) [?], as shown in Figure 2.11.
-Post-transcriptional regulation of protein production Post-translation regulation of protein activity One of the most common types of post-transcriptional regulation is through the phosphorylation of proteins.
-Phosphorylation is an enzymatic process in which a phosphate group is added to a protein and the resulting conformation of the protein changes, usually from an inactive configuration to an active one.
-The enzyme that adds the phosphate group is called a phosphotransferase or a kinase and it operates by transferring a phosphate group from a bound ATP molecule to the protein, ./coreproc/figures/MBoC09_07_43.eps Figure 2.9: Use of sigma factors to controlling the timing of expression.
 Reproduced from Alberts et al. [2]; permission pending.
-2.1.
+1.2.
 DYNAMICS AND CONTROL IN THE CELL

+Figure 1.12: Combinatorial logic for the lac operator.
+Figure from Phillips, Kondev and Theriot [56]; used with permission of Garland Science. and expression of the downstream genes is enhanced.
+In this way, antitermination allows downstream genes to be regulated by repressing "premature" termination.
+An example of an antitermination protein is the protein N in phage λ , which binds to a region of DNA labeled Nut (for N utilization), as shown in Figure 1.13 and discussed in more detail in Section 5.3. ./intro/figures/GNM93-antitermination.eps Figure 1.13: Antitermination.
+Reproduced from [33]; permission pending.